Introduction to Alter Table Mysql

 Output:

-Now, let us verify by retrieving all the records of developers table by using the same select query that gives the following output –
+Now, let us verify by retrieving all the records of the developers’ table by using the same select query that gives the following output –

-So, we can conclude that our address column is deleted completely including its structure and values of column for all records.
+So, we can conclude that our address column is deleted completely, including its structure and column values for all records.

 4. ALTER TABLE statement with CHANGE command to rename column names

-We can change the name of the column and rename it by using the ALTER TABLE statement with the CHANGE command.
-The syntax of renaming the column is similar to modifying the column which is as follows –
+We can change and rename the column’s name using the ALTER TABLE statement with the CHANGE command.
+The syntax of renaming the column is similar to modifying the column, which is as follows –

 ALTER TABLE name_of_table